 - Forgotten Phlebotinum: Who knew that the ship's phasers could be set on stun?
 This incredibly useful feature had never appeared before and would never be used again across the entire franchise for 53 years and counting!

 - Freeze-Frame Ending: This is the only episode of the series to end in a freeze-frame.

 - Gangland Drive-By: The crew land on a planet who based their society on 1920s gangsters, complete with period weapons and vehicles.
 Minutes after beaming down, a drive-by takes place right in front of them.

 - Gangster Land: This planet's hat.

 - Giving Radio to the Romans: That's what started this mess!

-- Giving Up On Logic: Even Mr. Spock (gasp!) gives up logic due to the fact that he's observed that normal rules do not apply on this planet.
+- Giving Up on Logic: Even Mr. Spock (gasp!) gives up logic because he's observed that normal rules do not apply on this planet.